balancer/balancer-v2-monorepo/pkg/deployments/tasks/20230206-erc4626-linear-pool-v3/readme.md

 # 2023-02-06 - ERC4626 Linear Pool V=3

 Third deployment of the `ERC4626LinearPoolFactory`, for Linear Pools with a ERC4626 yield-bearing token.
-This version supersedes the previous version, 20220404-erc4626-linear-pool-v2.
+Supersedes `20220404-erc4626-linear-pool-v2`, fixing the reentrancy issue described in https://forum.balancer.fi/t/reentrancy-vulnerability-scope-expanded/4345.

 ## Useful Files